 Edited by Jill Wright,

-An article in this month's issue of the British Journal of Psychology reminded me of one of the myths frequently identified by our team of organisational psychologists that can hamstring business.
+An article in this month's issue of the British Journal of Psychology reminded me of one of the myths frequently identified by the team of organisational psychologists that can hamstring business.

 It re-ran an article from its September 2006 edition in which it advised businesses looking for fresh ideas to resist the temptation to hold a group brainstorming session.